-Legacy identity systems were built long before enterprises began adopting public cloud infrastructure.
-No one considered that companies might use more than one public cloud.
+Legacy identity systems were built long before enterprises began adopting public cloud infrastructures.
+No one considered that companies might use more than one cloud.

 A typical enterprise today has at least three clouds, including Amazon (AWS), Microsoft Azure (using Azure AD, usually in support of Office365), and Google Cloud (usually in support of big data and data processing).
 In addition, most customers also run private clouds and virtualization platforms, such as VMware, on-premises.
 So, not only have enterprises become multi-cloud, nearly all of them are hybrid as well.